FREE SHIPPING on orders of $85 or more

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hendon, Henden, Hendwn and others.

 This web page shows only a small excerpt of our Hendren research.
-Another 97 words (7 lines of text) covering the years 1639 and 1865 are included under the topic Early Hendren History in all our PDF Extended History products.
+Another 97 words (7 lines of text) covering the years 1639 and 1865 are included under the topic Early Hendren History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Hendren Notables in all our PDF Extended History products.
+More information is included under the topic Early Hendren Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hendren family moved to Ireland, but this topic is not covered in this excerpt.
-Another 143 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 143 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Hendren or a variant listed above were: